-ii) Systematic risk.
-The common stock beta ( $\beta_M$ ) is in general positive and highly significant.
+French, Schwert and Stambaugh (1987) and Scrugs (1998) for instance find a significant positive relation while Campbell (1987), Glosten, Jagannathan and Runkle (1993) report a significant negative association.15 ii) Systematic risk.
+The common stock beta (β_M) is in general positive and highly significant.
 The magnitude of the parameter estimate indicates local government bonds systematic risk is low and independent of the market behavior.
-This low size is also consistent with the high credit rating (AAA) assigned by FITCH to all the five issues considered herewith.

-iii) The effect of credit rating changes on bond returns.
-First we consider the effect of rating changes on bond returns captured by $\gamma{e}$ .
+This low size is also consistent with the high credit rating (AAA) assigned by FITCH to all the five issues considered herewith.16 iii) The effect of credit rating changes on bond returns.
+First we consider the effect of rating changes on bond returns captured by γ_e .
 The results show in general a significant positive effect of rating changes on bond returns, i.e., credit rating upgrades are followed by greater returns.
-This finding conveys strong evidence in favor of the Information Content Signaling Hypothesis (ICSH) considered in previous sections of this paper.
+This finding conveys some evidence in favor of the Information Content Signaling Hypothesis (ICSH) considered in previous sections of this paper.
 There is new quality information provided by rating agencies to the market on the true financial outlook of issuing States.
+We acknowledged however that we do not have a sufficiently large sample to reach a definite conclusion on whether the ICSH dominates either the WRH or the Trust Fund Effect hypothesis in this paper.